1125 Euclid Ave. — Berkeley, CA. 95708

 When he returned from Bhutan, Rick began a study program at the Tibetan Nyingma Institute in Berkeley to learn more about Buddhism.
 He and his wife went back to the Himalayas for more adventures, too: to Mt.
 Kanchenjunga in Sikkim, the North Col of Everest, the Annapurna circuit and the summit of Mt.
 Pisang in Nepal.
 In the process, Rick amassed a large collection of digital photographs of the area.

-This past fall, they returned to Nepal again to do two treks.
+In the fall of 2011, they returned to Nepal again to do two treks.
 The first was from Simikot in western Nepal into Tibet, to Lake Manasarovar and around Mount Kailash.
 Kang Rinpoche, as it’s known to the Tibetans, is their holiest of mountains and like the lake, an important Buddhist pilgrimage site.
 The second trek was into the Upper Dolpo in western Nepal, a wild, desolate region on the backside of Mt.
 Dhaulagiri which is populated by Tibetans.
 The Dolpo’s remoteness and inaccessibility has preserved its Tibetan culture in relatively pure form.
 Peter Matthiessen wrote about it in The Snow Leopard and it was the site of the movie Himalaya.
 Rick’s photographs capture the stark beauty of both places as well as the devoutness of the Tibetan people.

 Richard Christiani is President of Christiani Johnson Architects, an award-winning San Francisco Firm.
 He currently lives in Berkeley, CA. with his wife.